olivierots/Jenkins_Ansible/README.md

 (this was taken from taken from a developer i know), however modifying it, testing it gave me great exposure to html coding etc.
-At the end we will have a single Jenkins job that allows you to print an HTML table with css that does a query to a db based on the end user input and ansible will do the magic pulling in the template to the webserver and the info will be displayed on your browser.
+At the end we will have a single Jenkins job that allows you to print an HTML table with css that does a query to a db based on the end user input and ansible will do all the magic by pulling in the template to the webserver and the info will be displayed on your browser.
 ```
 ## Implementation
 ```